DIY Thankful Chalkboard Sign

 Last week, after a particularly tiring day with my toddler, I slumped down into the couch after putting him to bed and drifted in and out of sleep.
 Lately he’s been a bit of a handful, we’re full-swing in the attachment to mommy phase and it is exhausting.
 Some days it takes all that I have to get to nap time, and I’m very guilty of complaining about how hard it is and how much of a toll it takes on me emotionally.
 But three years ago I would’ve given anything for moments like those when we were having a hard time getting pregnant.

 After realizing that , I knew that I wanted to make something for our home that will help me remember all the things I’ve been blessed with when I look at it.
 Which is how I came up with this Thankful Chalkboard sign to decorate our house with.
 It’s the perfect reminder of how thankful I am for the little boy whom I love fiercely, while also wishing he’d get attached to his Daddy every once in a while.

 Being a parent is tough, I don’t think anyone could’ve prepared me for all the emotions you go through on a daily basis or what we were in for with our little guy.
 Our road has been more different than most, with a hydrocephalus diagnosis at our 20 week ultrasound and a lot of uncertanty during a very difficult pregnancy.
 When he was born things were very up in the air, but he has surprised us every single day since then.
 There have been very high highs and extremely low lows with him, but overall he is a miracle and we are very blessed to be his parents.

-To Make Your Own Thankful Chalkboard you’ll need:
+Let’s Make Your Own Thankful Chalkboard Sign!